arthurlockman/wyatt/docs/index.md

 # [](#header-1)Motivations

-The primary motivation behind this project was that there wasn't a decent framework for smaller robots that allowed for easy unit testing.
-There are projects like [WPILib](https://github.com/wpilibsuite/allwpilib) (used in the FIRST robotics competition) which provide similar communication and command structures to Wyatt's, however WPILib does not at its core provide a way of unit testing your code.
+The primary motivation behind this project was to create a framework for small robotic systems that allowed for easy unit testing and proper test-driven development.
+We also wanted to provide a command-based framework similar to the one in [WPILib](https://github.com/wpilibsuite/allwpilib) (used in the FIRST robotics competition), but in a lighter-weight fashion.
+The framework needed to be able to run on a small computer like the Raspberry Pi, and provide excellent performance so that it can be used in a robot to solve a challenge that requires pseudo-realtime response to sensors.

+We were so driven to make robots testable due in part to [WPI's Robotics Engineering](https://www.wpi.edu/academics/departments/robotics-engineering) core courses.
+Students in the robotics program are required to take a software engineering course as part of their studies, but due to the limited time afforded to them in the robotics courses and the lack of a good framework, robot code is often not functionally tested except for on the field.
+Students have no guarantee or even a good idea of whether or not their robot will reliably perform on the field, because they have no way of testing portions of their robot at a time.
+They can only test the whole thing together.
+We wanted to help with that by building this framework that allows students to build their robot code using the test-driven development techniques that they learn in software engineering.
+Our hope is that students will use this framework to build more reliable robots and put their software engineering skills to good use.

 # [](#header-1)Takeaways